ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

 ## Smart Trafic Light Control System

-### Objective :
-   ffff
-  To control traffic lights efficiently based on traffic congestion.
+### Objective : To control traffic lights efficiently based on traffic congestion.

-How it works
+### How it works
    Time sharing based but efficiency is achieved by considering the following techniques
--green light will be "on" only when vehicles are in the lane.
+     - green light will be "on" only when vehicles are in the lane.
--add more time to lanes when high conjession occurs -periodical processing of traffic lanes
+     - add more time to lanes when high conjession occurs
+     - periodical processing of traffic lanes

-Working Model
+### Working Model
--Application written in Python and running in the Windows environment -Vehicle presence in lanes is detected by sensors and web cams
+  - Application written in Python and running in the Windows environment
+  - Vehicle presence in lanes is detected by sensors and web cams
--Sensors are connected to the Arduino board and the Arduino board is connected to application windows machine via serial port.
+  - Sensors are connected to the Arduino board and the Arduino board is connected to application windows machine via serial port.
 Application will The Arduino communicates with an application running on the Arduino to read sensor data.
     The application will determine the presence of traffic by receiving values of sensor data.
--Web cams are directly connected to windows machines and show images of Vehicle movements in lanes are detected and processed by Python/OpenCV -LEDs are used as traffic lights which are connected to an arduio board and The application communicates with Arduino to on/off LEDs.
+  - Web cams are directly connected to windows machines and show images of Vehicle movements in lanes are detected and processed by Python/OpenCV
--
+  - LEDs are used as traffic lights which are connected to an arduio board and application communicates with Arduino to on/off LEDs.

-Requirements
+### Requirements
    A model based on this system has been tested under the following conditions.
-Windows 10 home
+   - Windows 10 home
--Python 3.9.6
+   - Python 3.9.6
--OpenCV 4.5.2
+   - OpenCV 4.5.2
--PySerial 3.5
+   - PySerial 3.5
--Arduino components
+   - Arduino components
-Arduino GUI 1.8.15 Arduino UNO board
+       - Arduino GUI 1.8.15 Arduino UNO board
-TCRT 5000 reflective opticle IR sensors
+       - TCRT 5000 reflective opticle IR sensors
-LEDs-red, yellow and green for each lane.
+       - LEDs red, yellow and green for each lane.
-Resistors 10k-1, 220-1 for each sensor
+       - Resistors 10k-1, 220 ohms-1 for each sensor
-220-1 for each LED
+         220 ohms-1 for each LED
-Breadboard, Jumper wires,
+       - Breadboard, Jumper wires,
--Web Cams
+   - Web Cams

-Run Application
+### Run Application
--py videom.py sit1.txt
+   - py videom.py sit1.txt
-The System Initualization Table is passed as the first parameter (sit1.txt). before starting the application.
+     The System Initualization Table is passed as the first parameter (sit1.txt).
+   - tfrcntl.ino arudino application must be active in arduino board
--tfrcntl.ino arudino file under the tfrcntl folder must be uploaded to Arduino board using Arduino GUI
+     This file is under the tfrcntl folder must have been uploaded to Arduino board using Arduino GUI
--All sensors, web cams, and LEDs must be checked.
+   - All sensors, web cams, and LEDs must be checked.

-System Tables
+### System Tables
   Configuration information is given to the application using tables. which are JSON based data structures.

-System Initialization Table
+### System Initialization Table
   This is the main table (sit1.tx) which specifies information about other tables

 "videom": "videosm1.txt",
 "videop": "videosp1.txt",
 "tlc": "videotlc1.txt",
 "comps": "c1": ["COM3", 9600,5,2]

-videom-Lane definition table which defines sensor and web cam information videop-Priority Assign Table, which is used to assign more time to lanes When high congestion occurs in lanes, tlc-Traffic Light Control table where traffic light data is specified comps-Arduino board info c1-board id.
+   videom - Lane definition table which defines sensor and web cam  information
+   videop - Priority Assign Table, which is used to assign more time to lanes
+            When high congestion occurs in lanes tlc    - Traffic Light Control table where traffic light data is specified
+   comps  - Arduino board info
+            c1   - board id.
 There can be more than one board connected sensors and LEDs
-COM3-is the port this board connects to the application running machine
+            COM3 - the port this board connects to the application running machine
-9600-baud rate, data transfer rate of application running machine serial port and Arduino board
+            9600 - baud rate, data transfer rate of application running machine serial port
+                   and Arduino board
-A 5-time out will occur if you are unable to connect with Arduino within this time period (miliseconds) 2-wait time to connect with arudino (miliseconds) Lane Definition Table
+            5    - time out will occur if you are unable to connect with Arduino within this time period (miliseconds)
+            2    - wait time to connect with arudino (miliseconds)

+### Lane Definition Table
    "videom": "videosm1.txt"
-Four lanes are considered in this demonstrated model. and two lanes are managed by sensors and two lanes are managed by web cams
+   Four lanes are considered in this demonstrated model.
+And two lanes are managed by sensors and two lanes are managed by web cams
-"lane": 1, "type": "s", "prtyid": ["lane1-1"], "maxt": 5,
-"skipc": 0, "debug": "Y", "parms": "A0",
+   { "lane": 1, "type": "s", "prtyid": ["lane1-1"], "maxt": 5, "skipc": 0, "debug": "Y",
-"comport": "c1", "sensorid": "s1", "rdelay": 1, "rtime": 200,
+     "parms": { "A0", "comport": "c1", "sensorid": "s1", "rdelay": 1, "rtime": 200, "srtm": 150 } ,
-"srtm": 150,
-"lane": 2, "type": "c", "maxt": 5, "skipc": 0, "debug": "Y", . "parms": "cam": 0, "camid": "cam1", "camtype": "",
+   { "lane": 2, "type": "c", "maxt": 5, "skipc": 0, "debug": "Y","parms": { "cam": 0, "camid": "cam1",
-"detectarea": [360,230,200,250], "mincarea": 1500,
-"rdelay": 0.1, "rtime": 1, "viewcam": 1
+     "camtype": "", "detectarea": [360,230,200,250], "mincarea": 1500, "rdelay": 0.1, "rtime": 1, "viewcam": 1 }

-lane-lane id
+   lane -lane id
-'s' for sensor managed lane, 'c' for web cam managed lane This lane is a priority lane, i.e. more time will be Congestion occurs and this info is defined in table specified in the 'videop' parm of system initialization
+   type - 's' for sensor managed lane, 'c' for web cam managed lane This lane is a priority lane, i.e. more time will be Congestion occurs and this info is defined in table specified in the 'videop' parm of system initialization